kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### Externalization of AKS Terraform template into a module

-With this release, the provisioning library located in Hydroform supports Terraform modules.
+Starting with this release, the provisioning library located in Hydroform supports Terraform modules.
 As the first candidate, the full AKS Terraform manifest got externalized into a [Terraform module](https://github.com/kyma-incubator/terraform-modules) so that it can be maintained without touching the code.

 ### Gardener provisioning support

 Just recently, Gardener removed support for the older versions of the **spec** field value in the Shoot custom resource, which meant you could not use the Kyma CLI to provision Gardener clusters.
-We provided support for the newest **spec** version to ensure you can still use the CLI to provision clusters on Azure, GCP, and AWS.
+We introduced support for the newest **spec** version to ensure you can still use the CLI to provision clusters on Azure, GCP, and AWS.

 ## Logging

 ### Stable Loki version

-We upgraded Loki, our logging solution, from a beta version to the stable version 1.3.0.
+We upgraded Loki, our logging solution, from the beta version to the stable version 1.3.0.

 ## Monitoring

 ### Stable memory footprint

-In order to ensure stable memory footprint, we used Grafana Dashboards and Alert Rules to check the actual use of metrics collected by ServiceMonitors deployed in Kyma.
+In order to ensure a stable memory footprint, we used Grafana Dashboards and Alert Rules to check the actual use of metrics collected by ServiceMonitors deployed in Kyma.
 All metrics in use were whitelisted as part of the ServiceMonitor definitions.
-A lower number of metrics and Prometheus Timeseries brought in reduced, stable, and predictable memory footprint.
+A lower number of metrics and Prometheus data time series brought in a reduced, stable, and predictable memory footprint.

 ### Improved configuration profiles

 To ensure stable performance, we introduced the following changes to Monitoring:

 - Reduced memory limit for the default configuration.
-- Production profile with a retention time of 30 days.
+- Production profile with a retention time of 30 days
 - Local profile allowing you to deploy Kyma with Monitoring locally on Minikube.
 This configuration includes a very low retention time and a very low memory limit.

 For more information, refer to the [documentation](https://kyma-project.io/docs/1.11/components/monitoring/#configuration-monitoring-profiles).